By: Malaga.us - # # #

 This is one of the Star Gastronomic Events in Malaga in September: The festival dedicated to this typical delicacy of Malaga is one of the most popular gastronomic festivals.
 It takes place in Rincón de la Victoria and attracts every year a large number of visitors.

 During five days the attendees can enjoy showcookings, conferences, musical performances, children’s activities and of course lots of fish.
+The participating restaurants will prepare different dishes based on anchovies, of which more than 1,000 kilograms are distributed.

 Festival Luna Mora – Guaro